This article addresses frequently asked questions and known issues about Azure Container Registry.

 Important

-The admin user account is designed for a single user to access the registry, mainly for testing purposes.
-We don't recommend sharing the admin account credentials with multiple users.
-Individual identity is recommended for users and service principals for headless scenarios.
-See Authentication overview.
+The admin account is designed for a single user to access the registry, mainly for testing purposes.
+Don't share the admin account credentials among multiple users.
+All users authenticating with the admin account appear as a single user with push and pull access to the registry.
+Changing or disabling this account disables registry access for all users who use its credentials.
+We generally recommend that you use individual identity for users and service principals for headless scenarios.
+For more information, see the ACR authentication overview.

-Before getting admin credentials, make sure the registry's admin user is enabled.
+To get admin credentials, the registry's admin user must be enabled.

 az acr credential show -n myRegistry